Cloud DDoS Detection and Protection: How Cloud-Scale Analytics Defends Modern Networks

 Ephemeral and elastic workloads — containers, serverless functions, auto-scaling groups — create traffic patterns that change constantly.
 Baselining “normal” in a cloud environment requires an analytics platform that adapts to shifting infrastructure, not static thresholds tied to fixed interfaces.

 East-west traffic between services within a VPC or across VPCs is invisible to perimeter-focused detection.
 In cloud architectures, a compromised internal workload can generate attack traffic laterally without ever crossing a traditional network boundary.
 Cloud flow logs are the primary telemetry source for this visibility.
+Two detection patterns matter most here, and both look at traffic originating inside your environment rather than arriving from outside it: abnormal outbound UDP or TCP SYN volume from a workload that has been conscripted into someone else’s attack, and connection fan-out from a single internal source to an unusually high number of unique destinations, which is the flow signature of scanning and early lateral movement.

 Multi-region and multi-account complexity means that a single organization’s cloud footprint may span dozens of accounts, regions, and VPCs across multiple providers.
 Without a centralized analytics layer that normalizes and correlates telemetry from all of these sources, attacks targeting one region or account may not be detected in time — or may not be detected at all.